The 8 Best Day Trips from Florence for Families

 Wander the charming cobblestone streets of the town as you eat and take in the stunning ancient architecture.
 Pop into the shops filled with handmade goods, and buy something made of the local genuine leather, like a jacket, shoes, or a bag.

-The paved pathways surrounding the town are perfect for walking off the gelato and letting your kids run around and explore.
+The paved pathways surrounding the town are perfect for walking off the gelato and letting your kids run around and explore, making it a great day trip for kids.
 There’s tons of green space here to enjoy while taking in views of the surrounding hillside.
 Some other activities in the area include truffle hunting with the sweet local pups and a visit to the family-friendly vineyard of Tenuta Torciano.

 Recommended by Tori Pines Travels

 For families who love food, Bologna is one of the best day trips from Florence.
 The food of Emilia-Romagna is some of the best in Italy.
 This region produces some of the most famous food products of Italy like prosciutto de Parma, Parmigiano Reggiano, and Modena balsamic vinegar.
 You can find all of these goodies and more in the capital of the region, Bologna.

 Walk to the main square, Piazza Maggiore.
 Many of Bologna’s highlights are located here including the Basilica of San Petronio, Palazzo d’Accursio, the Clock Tower, Palazzo Bianchi, and Palazzo del Podesta.